Friday 26 October 2018

 Welcome and introduction

-Dr Sibs Anwar, Consultant in Perioperative Medicine, Barts Heart Centre
+Dr Sibs Anwar, Consultant in Perioperative Medicine, St Bartholomew's Hospital - Barts Health NHS Trust

 Persistent postsurgical pain: 20 years on

-Dr Bill Macrae, Retired Consultant in Pain Medicine, Dundee
+Dr Bill Macrae, Retired Consultant in Pain Medicine, Ninewells Hospital - NHS Tayside

 How can I have recovered and yet remain in pain?
 Mechanisms of pain persistence

-Professor Tony Dickenson, Professor of Neuroscience, University College London
+Professor Anthony Dickenson, Professor of Neuropharmacology, University College London

 Tea and coffee break